 Log Search and Reporting

-Logging tools facilitate log search and reporting by having a centralized aggregating approach and advanced search options.
+Log management tools facilitate log search and reporting by having a centralized aggregating approach and advanced search options.
 Taken into account how large log files can be, it is not hard to understand why search features have a huge impact on log management quality.
 Advanced search lets you look into both structured and unstructured logs and gather information about certain events that help determine the root cause.
-Logging tools come equipped with the means for data mining, digging through volumes of log data to discover patterns that would remain hidden otherwise.
+Log management solutions come equipped with the means for data mining, digging through volumes of log data to discover patterns that would remain hidden otherwise.
 This improves log reporting, which is the final summary of the conducted search and analysis, providing numbers and visual attributes that tell the story about your log data.
 This is especially useful if you have to present your findings to someone who doesn’t have a technical background and you want them to understand the importance of the data fully.